lupantech/ineqmath/README.md

 Now, we release our **automatic reformulation pipeline** which can generate more training data for IneqMath from existing inequality proving datasets efficiently.
 Here is the step-by-step guide to run the pipeline:

-1. Prepare for the inequality proving dataset.
+**Step 1:** Prepare for the inequality proving dataset.
 The dataset should be a `*.json` file with list of problems.
 Each problem should be a dictionary with the following keys:

 ```
 {